raynoldng/nusmods-planner/README.md

 - [ ] restructure project
 - [ ] write tests
 - [ ] add documentation on the internal representation
-- [ ] hard and soft constraints for module subset planning
+- [ ] hard and soft constraints for module planning

 ## Authors